encoredev/terraform-provider-encore/docs/index.md

 ### Optional

-- `api_key` (String) The API key to use to authenticate with the Encore Platform.
-If empty, the provider attempts to use ENCORE_API_KEY env.
+- `auth_key` (String) The [Encore Auth Key](https://encore.dev/docs/develop/auth-keys) to use to authenticate with the Encore Platform.
+Defaults to `ENCORE_AUTH_KEY` env var.
 - `env` (String) The default Encore environment to operate on, if not overridden on a resource.
+Defaults to primary environment.